 Skip to Content

-Tomatoes, peppers, and many other popular vegetables take a long time to mature, but there are also a lot of fast-growing vegetables you can plant to harvest sooner.
+Tomatoes, peppers, and many other popular vegetables take a long time to mature, but there are also a lot of fast-growing vegetables you can plant to harvest sooner (no need to wait half the summer or feel like you missed the chance to grow them!).
 Many of these quick-maturing plants even grow well in containers for patio gardening.
-The plants listed in this article mature in 60 days or less and some of them can be harvested in only 20!
+The plants listed in this article mature in 60 days or less, and some of them can be harvested in only 20!

-The following vegetables can be harvested within sixty days of planting, and I have organized them in order of the shortest growing time to longest.
+I have organized them in order of the shortest growing time to the longest.
 Make sure to check the growing times listed on the seed packets (or in the catalog description), as some varieties take longer to mature than others.

 1. Green Onions